CCurl/q4/README.md

-# A register-based interpreter
+# Q4 - A fast register-based interpreter

+## Registers
+- Register 'a' is the "accumulator" (ACC).
+- There are two types of registers: first-class and second-class.
-There are 26 registers, [A-Z].
+- There are 26 first-class registers, [A-Z].
+- All other characters are "second-class" registers.
+- For example, (e, x, $, %, and _) are all second-class registers.
-- Register 'A' is the "accumulator" (ACC).
+- This is just a lucky side-effect of the way Q4 is implemented.
-- The ACC is used to store intermediate results.
+- Only first-class registers can come before an operator (start things off).
+- Both can be set from the ACC and come after an operator.

+## Expressions
-- An <expr> can be either a reference to a register or a constant.
+- An <expr> can be either a register (first or second class), or a constant.
+- For example: (A, x, _, and 1234) are all valid expressions.

+## Operations
+- A constant or a first-class register can be used to initialize the ACC.
+- Simply specifying one sets the ACC (eg - X or 3345).
+- Operations that take 1 parameter act on ACC.
+- Operations that take 2 parameters use ACC on the left and <expr> on the right.
+- For example: F-3 sets ACC to F, then subtracts 3 from ACC.
+- Operations can be chained (eg - M*X+B).

 ## Some examples:
 ```
 - 0(this is a comment)
+- 1234              0(sets ACC=1234)
+- :G                0(sets register G=ACC ...
+1234)
-- 1234.
-0(prints "1234")
+- G.                0(sets ACC=register G, prints ACC ...
+"1234")
+- 34-12             0(sets ACC=34, sets ACC=ACC-12)
-- 'Y,               0(prints "Y")
+- 'Y,               0(sets ACC=89, prints the ACC ...
+"Y")
 - M*X+B:Y           0(sets Y=M*X+B)
-- Y.                0(prints register Y)
+- "Hello"           0(prints "Hello")
-- %H"Hello";;       0(define function H)
+- ::H"Hello";;      0(define function H)
-- #H                0(call function H)
+- ^H                0(call function H)
-- xT:S #H xT-S.     0(prints the elapsed time of function H)
+- xT:S ^H xT-S.     0(prints the elapsed time of function H)
 ```

 ## Reference